Skip the main content if you do not want to read it as the next section.

 Fruit and vegetables are full of vitamins, minerals and fibre to keep your body in good condition.

 They also contain potassium, which helps to balance out the negative effects of salt.
 This has a direct effect on your blood pressure, helping to lower it.

 To help lower blood pressure, adults should eat at least 5 different portions of fruit and vegetables per day.
 A portion is 80 grams, or roughly the size of your fist.

 - Three heaped tablespoons of vegetables

-- Three heaped tablespoons of pulses (chickpeas, lentils, beans and so on)
+- Three heaped tablespoons of pulses (chickpeas, lentils, beans)